Free Market: Definition, Pros, Cons & Examples

 What is a Free Market Economy

-A free market is where the people in an economy are free to engage in economic activities and transactions without government interference.
-In other words, there are no subsidies, no regulations, and low or little taxes.
-The governments involvement is purely limited to defence, law, and policing.
+A free market is an economic system where individuals are free to engage in economic activities without government interference.
+This means there are no subsidies, limited regulations, and low taxes, and the government’s involvement is limited to defense, law, and policing.

-Under a free market, the economy is run by voluntary exchanges that are based solely upon supply, demand, and the pricing mechanism.
-This is also known as ‘the invisible hand’ – originally coined by economist Adam Smith.
+In a free market, the economy is driven by voluntary exchanges based on supply, demand, and the pricing mechanism, also known as the “invisible hand,” as originally coined by economist Adam Smith.

-To explain, when a good is produced, if there is no demand, it will no longer be made.
-However, as demand increases, it sends a signal to the supplier to create more.
-Prices rise to provide an incentive to increase production until demand is met, whereby prices fall to the equilibrium point.
+To put it simply, if there is no demand for a good, it will no longer be produced.
+As demand increases, suppliers receive a signal to produce more, which causes prices to rise and incentivizes increased production until demand is met.
+This results in prices falling to the equilibrium point.

 Key Points

-- A free market is where economic transactions take place without the involvement of government intervention.
+- A free market is where economic transactions take place without the involvement of government.

 - Free markets tend not to exist in today’s world as most governments exert significant influence in the economy.
 Although Singapore and Hong Kong are the closest examples we see today.

 Free markets and laissez-faire capitalism are often used interchangeably.
 Translated, ‘laissez-faire’ simply means ‘leave us alone’ – originating from 18th century France, under the rule of King Louis XIV.
-He asked the nations physiocrats how he should support the economy, with them replying ‘leave us alone’.
+He asked the nation’s physiocrats how he should support the economy, with their reply being ‘leave us alone’.

 Free markets rely on one key aspect – if people are not willing to pay above the cost of production, the good or service will not be produced.
-Anything else is inefficient as it is distorting how people value a said good.
-By introducing regulations, tariffs, or subsidies, prices become distorted – meaning people buy more of Product A because it is cheaper even though they prefer Product B.
+Anything else is inefficient as it distorts how people value a given good.
+By introducing regulations, tariffs, or subsidies, prices become distorted – meaning people may buy more of Product A simply because it is cheaper, even though they may prefer Product B.

 Characteristics of a Free Market Economy

-In a free market, governments have little if any involvement in the market.
-That means anything that may affect the normal supply and demand of a good.
-For instance, subsidies, tariffs, quotas, or regulations that may shift the supply or demand curve out of equilibrium.
+In a free market, governments have minimal involvement, which means that any policies that affect supply and demand, such as subsidies, tariffs, quotas, or regulations that shift the equilibrium, are discouraged.

-In a free market, resources are solely controlled by private entities.
-Government does not control any business, with its resources limited to its core functions such as defense, policing, and the rule of law.
+In a free market, private entities have complete control over resources.
+The government’s involvement is limited to core functions such as defense, policing, and the rule of law.

-This allows the profit incentive to dictate what is supplied to market.
-When governments control the market, goods are over or undersupplied, resulting in a disequilibrium between supply and demand.
-The reason being that governments are not constrained by profits.
-It won’t go out of business if it makes a loss – not like a private enterprise.
-In turn, it can keep producing a product people don’t want at a price they aren’t willing to pay.
+This allows the profit incentive to determine what is supplied to the market.
+When governments control the market, goods are either oversupplied or undersupplied, resulting in an imbalance between supply and demand.
+This is because governments are not constrained by profits, unlike private enterprises.
+They can keep producing a product even if people do not want it or are not willing to pay for it, while a private enterprise cannot afford to do so as it may go out of business.

-Prices are what drives a free market and makes it function effectively.
-The price of a good sends a signal to the customer.
-The customer then sends a signal back by either purchasing or not purchasing.
-If the business is not selling the product, it may reduce the price and go through the same feedback mechanism.
+Prices play a critical role in a free market by driving its efficiency.
+The price of a good acts as a signal to the customer, who then responds by purchasing or not purchasing it.
+If the product is not selling, the business may reduce its price and go through the same feedback mechanism.

 The role of self-interest as part of a free market is best illustrated by Adam Smith in his book ‘A Wealth of Nations’.